Aston Martin DB 2/4 | Origins

 - Current French Carte Grise and Contrôle Technique (valid until 11/2019)

 Being classic car perfectionists, DM Historics decided to create a unique opportunity to offer a stunning Aston Martin example such as this as a blank canvas.
-Having already resolved all of the metalwork issues, the DB 2/4 now sits in bare metal, waiting for a new owner to cease the chance to make their mark on this 50's sports classic.
+Having already resolved all of the metalwork issues, the DB 2/4 now sits in bare metal, waiting for a new owner to seize the chance to make their mark on this 50's sports classic.

 Aston Martin DB 2/4 | Bodywork & Trim